 Fresh herbs impart a fresh familiarity to kombucha that you can’t quite pinpoint.
 It is like a delicious mystery.
 Rosemary, in this case, rounds out the flavors in a woody, earthy way, which it does through taste and almost equally through aroma.
 Rosehips are naturally tart and basically anything tart goes well with kombucha.
 The only thing missing now is something sweet.
 Enter orange juice.
-You can use fresh-squeezed orange juice, or any store-bought juice will work just fine ?.
+You can use fresh-squeezed orange juice, or any store-bought juice will work just fine.

-It’s important to note that brewing homemade kombucha is almost always a two-step fermentation process.
+It’s important to note that making homemade kombucha is almost always a two-step fermentation process.
 Brewing kombucha is only a one-step process for those who prefer an unflavored flat kombucha.
-Otherwise, the steps consist of a primary fermentation and secondary fermentation.
+Otherwise, the steps consist of a primary fermentation and a secondary fermentation.

-Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and ready to bottle.
+💡Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and is ready to bottle.

 This recipe makes one 16 fluid ounce bottle.
 For a 1-gallon batch, make 7 16 ounce bottles of kombucha or times the ingredients by 7.
 Before beginning this recipe, you will want to: